dndworld/dndworld.github.io/character-building/cc-rules.md

 - Ember of the Fire Giant (refer to the DW Homebrew version)
 - Guile of the Cloud Giant (refer to the DW Homebrew version)
 - Soul of the Storm Giant (refer to the DW Homebrew version)

+==- Backgrounds

+- Custom Backgrounds

+Backgrounds from the following books:
+- *Baldur's Gate*(except Faceless)
+- *Guildmaster's Guide to Ravnica*
+- *The Wild Beyond the Witchlight*
+- *Strixhaven*
+- *Spelljammer*
+- *Dragonlance*
+- *Glory of the Giants*
+- *Planescape*
+- *The Book of Many Things*

+Please note that some background features will have no effect on this server, e.g. The Retainers feature for the Knight and Noble background variant.

 ==- Spells